tarakc02/PureFun.jl/docs/src/lists.md

 - eager versions of `map`, `filter`, `accumulate`
 - `(map)foldl`, `(map)foldr`, `(map)reduce`

-There are several different implementations of lists, optimized for different use-cases.
+All of the lists types provide the same functionality and interface, but different implementations are optimized for different use-cases and types of operations.
+For example, getting or setting an index in a linked list usually takes $\mathcal{O}(n)$ time, but `PureFun.RandomAccess.List` provides indexing operations that take $\mathcal{O}(\log{_2}n)$.
 All of the list implementations in PureFun.jl inherit from the abstract type `PureFun.PFList`.
 Complexities presented below are worst-case, unless stated otherwise.

 ## `Linked.List` ($\S{2.1}$)